michellejl/the2018edition/content/_index.md

 ## Major Version: 0
 This phase is mostly full of poking things to see what works and getting used to using Hugo for site development.

+### 0.1.1
+Got another good chunk done by building and styling out the portfolio section.
+Will be adding more projects using Forestry once the structure updates are live.
+(As soon as I merge this bit).
+I am getting close to thinking about a major version bump.
+I need to work a little on the list pages still, and get my technologies category thing working, but I am getting close to version 1.0.0!

 ### 0.1.0
 Made a nice jump when I got a CMS plugged in.
 Using forestry.io, which is providing me a CMS and is automating my deployment process.
 I am a little obsessed with how easy forestry actually is to set up.
 I originally planned to put the CMS and automation process off as long as possible because I expected it to be the most complicated part.
 Since I am most unfamiliar with deployment and devops things, it is the part that normally causes the most issues.